Ada-Developers-Academy/core-unit-3/react-components/styling-components.md

 While Sofia is in this file, she'll add some student content to make this app more interesting.

-In order to return only _one_ JSX object, Sofia needs to wrap her content into a new outer element.
+In order to return only _one_ JSX object, Sofia needs to wrap her expanded content with a new outer element.

 ```js
 import React from "react";